trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

     };
     ```

     In this example,  `user` and `githubPrNumber` are available in the condition parameters without any further configuration.
-Calling the `github_is_file_contains` can be configured in the YAML file, for example, in the following way (only `regex` and `fileName` are defined):
+Calling the `github_does_file_contain` can be configured in the YAML file, for example, in the following way (only `regex` and `fileName` are defined):

     ```yaml
     if:
       conditions:
-        - conditionId: github_is_file_contains
+        - conditionId: github_does_file_contain
           params:
             regex: license_key
           paramsFramework: